AI

 To understand why these results are possible, it's important to first clarify what makes agentic AI fundamentally different from other AI approaches in insurance.

-Agentic AI represents autonomous, goal-driven systems that independently plan, execute, and adapt underwriting workflows with minimal human intervention.
-These systems are characterized by six defining capabilities: autonomy in decision-making, goal orientation aligned to underwriting outcomes, data collection across internal and external sources, continuous learning through feedback loops, complex decision-making based on learned patterns, and audit-ready documentation for regulatory compliance.
+Agentic AI represents goal-driven systems that plan, execute, and adapt underwriting workflows inside the carrier's authority model, with the underwriter directing the calls that require judgment.
+These systems are characterized by six defining capabilities: human-directed execution inside the carrier's authority model, goal orientation aligned to underwriting outcomes, data collection across internal and external sources, continuous learning through feedback loops, complex decision-making based on learned patterns, and audit-ready documentation for regulatory compliance.

-The critical distinction lies in autonomous orchestration.
-While traditional automation follows predetermined scripts and generative AI requires human direction, agentic AI independently coordinates complex underwriting tasks, from submission intake through pricing to binding, while adapting to new scenarios.
-Deloitte's analysis describes this as a "multi-agent ecosystem" where specialized AI agents collaborate autonomously across the underwriting value chain.
+The critical distinction lies in how the work gets done.
+While traditional automation follows predetermined scripts and generative AI requires human direction at every step, agentic AI orchestrates complex underwriting tasks — from submission intake through pricing to decision — inside the carrier's authority model, adapting to new scenarios while surfacing the calls that require judgment to the underwriter.
+Deloitte's analysis describes this as a "multi-agent ecosystem" where specialized AI agents collaborate across the underwriting value chain.

-Rather than replacing existing infrastructure, this technology functions as an intelligence layer connecting systems while adding autonomous decision-making.
-Agentic AI orchestrates data and decisions across policy administration systems, underwriting workbenches, and external data sources, maintaining human oversight while accelerating routine processing.
+Rather than replacing existing infrastructure, this technology functions as an intelligence layer connecting systems while adding agent-led decision execution inside the carrier's authority model.
+Agentic AI orchestrates data and decisions across policy administration systems, agentic underwriting workbenches, and external data sources, maintaining human oversight while accelerating routine processing.
+For a precise definition of what distinguishes a truly agentic underwriting workbench from its predecessors, read our CEO's take on what the agentic underwriting workbench actually requires.

 Why agentic AI matters for insurance underwriting